Alrighttt/dockersegid/README.md

 Check that it generated the file `list.py` properly.
 This file is the basis for the scripts, and it's vital that it is the correct format.
 This file is an array including an address with corresponding pubkey/privkey for each segid in the format `[segid, pubkey, privkey, address]` .
 **THIS FILE CONTAINS THE PRIVATE KEYS FOR EACH ADDRESS.
 KEEP IT SAFE.**

-Run `./launchcontainers` Wait for each to launch.
+Run `sudo ./launchcontainers` Wait for each to launch.

-Run `./importprivkey` This will import the private key to each docker container's node.
+Run `sudo ./importprivkey` This will import the private key to each docker container's node.

 Run `./sendmany64 100`.
 This will send 100 coins to each docker node's komodod.
 Change `100` to how ever many coins you would like each docker container to stake.

-You can check that each node received these coins by running `./kmdcliall "getbalance"`.
+You can check that each node received these coins by running `sudo ./kmdcliall "getbalance"`.
 This `kmdall` script can be used to send any komodod-cli commands to all 64 nodes at once.
-To send a command to a specific node, use the `./kmdcli`.
-For example to send a getbalance command to the segid40 node, you would use `./kmdcli 40 "getbalance"`
+To send a command to a specific node, use the `sudo ./kmdcli`.
+For example to send a getbalance command to the segid40 node, you would use `sudo ./kmdcli 40 "getbalance"`

 Once you have confirmed that each node has received coins, run `./kmdall "setgenerate true 1"`